 5. Keep Mindfulness Principles Top of Mind - Utilize the mindfulness principles of non-judgment, non-striving, and keeping a beginner’s mind while working with clients.
 Remember that the client leads the agenda, and the role of a coach is to be the guide that helps facilitate their learning and insights.
 Don’t judge what thoughts are coming up for the client during the session, and do not strive to set your agenda or ideas onto the client.
 Keeping a beginner’s mind will allow you to not assume or simply based on what you are hearing.

-If you are considering using these strategies, remember that it will take practice to infuse them regularly into your coaching practice.
+If you are considering using these strategies, remember that it will take practice to infuse them regularly into your practice as a health coach or wellness coach.
 As you begin trying these mindfulness techniques or strategies, consider checking in with your clients on what the experience was like for them.
 This will provide essential feedback that can help continue to fine-tune the art of using mindfulness in a coaching setting.